MiklosPathy/OpenLaptop/README.md

 # What is this

-Open Source Laptop hardware based on industry standards for real everyday use
+Open Source PC casing in Laptop form.
+Based on industry standards for everyday use.

 ![](Current_CAD_Render.png)

 # Goals